Skip to content

 What is the SQE?

 The Solicitors Qualifying Exam (SQE) is our recommended route to qualify as a solicitor in England and Wales.
 While you no longer require a law degree or law conversion course in order to sit the centralised assessments – these are extremely challenging exams, and we recommend a comprehensive course to maximise your chances of passing.
+Take a look at the SQE exam dates to start mapping your qualification now.

 The four-step process to qualifying for the SQE